The Beast with a Million Eyes: Paul Blaisdell

 When the company vice-president Samuel Z. Arkoff received The Beast with a Million Eyes he was unhappy that it did not even feature "the beast" that was implicit in the title.
 Paul Blaisdell, responsible for the film's special effects, was hired to create a three-foot-tall spaceship (with "beast" alien) for a meager $200.
-Notably, the Art Director was Albert S. Ruddy, who would later win two "Best Picture" Academy Awards for The Godfather (1972) and Million Dollar Baby (2004).
+Notably, the art director was Albert S. Ruddy.
+Ruddy, who at the time was a student at USC, designed a monster for the film for $50.

 It was Blaisdell's first monster made for the movies.
 He later said: